jesperancinha/news-cast-explorer/README.md

 [![alt text](https://raw.githubusercontent.com/jesperancinha/project-signer/master/project-signer-templates/icons-50/mockk-50.png "MockK")](https://mockk.io/)

 ---

+This project is ongoing bulldozing changes.
+Keep coming back to witness its transformation.
+All references to Twitter will be removed soon and the project will run in a self-reliance way.

+(TO BE ALTERED 👇)

 What we want to do is to get the last x tweets about a certain word in the last y seconds or just all the tweets over that something that we could get in y seconds.

 In the case of a tweet, all that we are interested in is trendy subjects.
 Without tweets, our test case will just not be a very interesting one.